gospodinp/torei-rpg/rules.md

 Does your character carry anything?
 Tools of the trade?
 Restraints?
 Whips?
 Vibrators?

+Your character starts out with **one** belonging.  *It must be something your character can wear with a catsuit*.
+That means anything that would fit on a utility belt, in your boot, as a bracelet or pendant, tucked behind your ear, or however you might keep something on your person without having to hold on to it.

+Try to work out where the belonging was made, and whether it's terrible or excellent.

+> A belonging is only excellent if people meeting your character would notice
+> and comment on it: "Now that is a masterpiece of a whip!" or "Aren't you
+> worried someone will steal that?"

 ##### Torean Objects

 ---------    -------------------------------------------------------
  `1`{.d6}    if it’s Torean.
  `2`{.d6}    if it’s excellent Torean equipment.
-It’s only excellent
-             if people meeting your character would notice and comment on it:
-             "Now that is a masterpiece of a whip!"

  `1`{.d4}    if it’s terrible.
 --------------------------------------------------------------------